lucyinthesky2111/milestone-project-one/README.md

 I was able to successfully implement all of the initial stage features.

 ## Future Additions
+I decided that the following features would be nice to have but were not essential for a ‘minimum viable product’.
+Therefore, these features have not been implemented at this stage.
 * Pages for other courses run by Clutch Kings College, such as the Level 1 Diploma in Light Vehicle Maintenance, which was mentioned in this site.
 * Testimonials from current and former students.
 * Facility to sign up for notifications when new course dates are added.